Fellowships

 Critical Care Anesthesiology Fellowship

 The Critical Care Anesthesiology Fellowship program at UCSF provides training to physicians who have completed residency training in anesthesiology and other eligible specialties per the ACGME.
 The UCSF Division of Critical Care Medicine is home to faculty from numerous disciplines including anesthesiology, pulmonology, nephrology, neurology, cardiology, cardiothoracic surgery, and trauma and acute care surgery.
-The diversity of the faculty provides fellows with exposure to broad-based approaches to the management of critically ill patients in medical, surgical, neurological, cardiothoracic, and trauma ICU settings.
+The breadth of the faculty provides fellows with exposure to broad-based approaches to the management of critically ill patients in medical, surgical, neurological, cardiothoracic, and trauma ICU settings.
 The fellowship is fully accredited by the ACGME for special qualifications certification by the American Board of Anesthesiology and a two-year track for those seeking certification through the American Board of Emergency Medicine.
 Our program has a long history of training leaders in the field of anesthesiology and critical care medicine.

 The clinical experience